SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 | `externalIds`                | Used to identify a device with a unique information from the physical world                               | Yes    |

-Information about one physical device is stored within multiple managed objects each accessible thourgh one endpoint of the Cumulocity IoT API.
+Information about one physical device is stored within multiple managed objects each accessible through one endpoint of the Cumulocity IoT API.
 All general device information must be stored in one managed object that can be accessed via the inventory endpoint.
 The following JSON structure represents a typical managed object of a device accessible through the inventory API endpoints ( e.g. `GET {{url}}/inventory/managedObjects/{{deviceId}}`):

 ```json5
 "c8y_IsDevice": {},